panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 Finally, the `String.prototype.replaceAll()` the method can easily replace all string occurrences directly: `string.replaceAll(search, replaceWith)`.
 It's a proposal at stage 3, but hopefully, it will land in a new JavaScript standard pretty soon.

-So, I recommend you to use `replaceAll()` for all string occurrences replacement.
+My recommendation is to use `replaceAll()` to replace strings.
+You'll need a [polyfill](https://github.com/zloirock/core-js#stringreplaceall) to use the method.

 *What other ways to replace all string occurrences do you know?
 Please share in a comment below!*